killthekitten/kirshatrov-com/_posts/2019-01-03-state-of-background-jobs.md

 **Kestrel:** (unsupported) a message queue database fully backed by disk.
 It's actually used by GitHub to deliver webhooks on a massive scale, and I guess it's what allowed them to put webhooks on hold during the [October outage](https://blog.github.com/2018-10-30-oct21-post-incident-analysis/){:target="_blank"}, and deliver them later.

-**MySQL or PostgreSQL.** It [not](https://github.com/collectiveidea/delayed_job){:target="_blank"} [uncommon](https://github.com/QueueClassic/queue_classic){:target="_blank"} to implement job queue with a relational SQL database, which persists data on disk and allows to store large backlogs with no constraints on RAM.
+**MySQL or PostgreSQL.** It's [not](https://github.com/collectiveidea/delayed_job){:target="_blank"} [uncommon](https://github.com/QueueClassic/queue_classic){:target="_blank"} to implement job queue with a relational SQL database, which persists data on disk and allows to store large backlogs with no constraints on RAM.

 **Faktory**.
 It's not a database per se, but rather a jobs service behind the application, developed by the author of Sidekiq.
 In the early days, it used **RocksDB**, an embedded database from Facebook, which is backed by the disk - so the number of jobs pushed to Faktory was not limited by RAM, which was great.
-In the current version, Faktory has [switched](https://github.com/contribsys/faktory/wiki/Redis){:target="_blank"} to Redis as a store instead of RocksDB for good reasons, which means it's not still bound by Redis limits.
+In the current version, Faktory has [switched](https://github.com/contribsys/faktory/wiki/Redis){:target="_blank"} to Redis as a store instead of RocksDB for good reasons, which means it's still bound by Redis limitations.

 As you see, there's many stores that are able to persist data to disk and avoid in-memory constraints that Redis has.